AlexIII/whoosh/readme.md

 - general and extendable,
 - compact*.

 *Whoosh is _very_ small.
-Its entire source code is under 70 lines (code readability is not sacrificed) and than 1 Kbyte in minimized form.
+Its entire source code is under 80 lines (code readability is not sacrificed) and it takes less than 1 Kbyte in minimized form.

 ## Installation